Hiking With Kids: The Complete Guide to Pace, Distance, Safety & Fun

 How much should my kids wear?

 Not much to start with.
 While allowing even very young kids to carry their own backpacks and supplies is a great way to get them involved in the hike, the worst thing you can do is weigh them down and tire them out.
 Add items and weight as they age and develop their hiking skills, but always choose the lighter side.
+Also, let them ask you; don’t force your kids to pack until they tell you they’re ready.

 Is it safe for kids to swim during a hike near waterways?

-If youโre near water, plan for supervised swimming breaks.
+If you’re near water, plan for supervised swimming breaks.
 Ensure the area is safe, and your child has appropriate swim gear.

 The Verdict